Andrew-Carter99/image_organizer/README.md

 1. Scan all drives on your computer for image files
 2. Move them to 'Photos to Clean' folder on your desktop
 3. Organize them into subfolders by drive

+NOTE: The script automatically excludes system folders, program files,
+      and common game directories (Steam, Epic Games, etc.)

+WARNING: This will move files from their current locations!

+Do you want to add custom folder exclusions? (y/n): y

+Enter folder names to exclude, one per line.
+Examples: 'MyGame', 'work projects', 'important images' Press Enter on an empty line when done.

+Folder name to exclude (or Enter to finish): Baldur's Gate 3 ✓ Will exclude folders containing: 'Baldur's Gate 3' Folder name to exclude (or Enter to finish):

+Custom exclusions added: Baldur's Gate 3

 Do you want to run a DRY RUN first? (y/n): y